farcasterxyz/docs/docs/reference/hubble/datatypes/messages.md

 ## 4. Reaction

-A Reaction is a delta that is applied by a user to a specific Cast.
+A Reaction message creates a relationship between an account and a cast. (e.g. like)

 ### 4.1 ReactionBody